spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Blinking is an Imviz-specific functionality that allows a user to quickly switch between viewing two images.
 This can be done by selecting the :guilabel:`hammer and screwdriver` icon and then clicking the :guilabel:`right arrow` icon.
-You can also access blinking by selecting the "b" key on your keyboard.
+You can also blink by selecting the "b" key on your keyboard.

 Contrast/Bias